animeshgoyal9/MultiAgentDRL-RCRS/README.md

 ## 3. Compile

-Open two terminals

-In the first terminal, navigate to the `rcrs-server` root directory and compile
+Open a terminal window, navigate to the `rcrs-server-master` root directory and compile

 `$ ./gradlew clean`

 `$ ./gradlew completeBuild`

-In the second terminal, navigate to the `rcrs-adf-sample-master` root directory and compile
+Open another terminal window, navigate to the `rcrs-adf-sample-master` root directory and compile

 `$ ./clean`